Saugus High School (California): Curriculum

 Saugus High School runs on a block schedule.
 There are 4 class periods per day, A rotation of periods 1, 2, and 3 and 4, 5, and 6 on blue and silver days respectively, with period 7 happening every day.
 Period 1/4 begins at 8:30 and runs to 10:20, with a 20-minute brunch afterward.
 Period 2/5 begins at 10:45 and runs to 12: 25, with a 35-minute lunch, running to 1:00.
 Lastly, period 3/6 begins at 1:05 and runs to 2:45.
-This is typically the end of the school day, however, some students may have a 7th period from 2:50-3:40.
-Wednesdays are usually late start and begin at 9:29, with all classes occurring in shorter periods.
-These days end at 2:52.
+This is typically the end of the school day, however, some students may have a 7th period from 2:50–3:40.
+Mondays are usually late start and begin at 9:19, with all classes occurring in shorter periods.
+These days end at 2:53.
 Saugus offers basic courses as well as many Honors and AP courses.
-Each morning (except for Wednesdays), Saugus News Network (SNN) is shown.
-AFJROTC is offered as well to students in grades 9–12.
+Each morning (except for Mondays), Saugus News Network (SNN) is shown.
+AFJROTC is offered as well to students.

-Advanced Placement (AP) classes are offered in the following subjects: English Language and Composition, English Literature, Government, US History, European History, World History, Human Geography, Environmental Science, Chemistry, Biology, Physics, Calculus AB, Calculus BC, Statistics, Art History, Studio Art, Spanish Language, French, and Chinese.
+Advanced Placement (AP) classes are offered in the following subjects: English Language and Composition, English Literature, Government, US History, European History, World History, Human Geography, Environmental Science, Chemistry, Biology, Physics, Calculus AB, Calculus BC, Statistics, Art History, Studio Art, Computer Science Principles, Spanish Language, French, and Chinese.

-Sports
+Activities

 The school colors are blue and silver and its mascot is the centurion.
 Saugus competes in football, cross country, basketball, softball, track and field, golf, volleyball, tennis, soccer, baseball, swim and dive, and lacrosse.

+Band

+The Saugus High School Band includes multiple ensembles, being marching, concert, orchestra, jazz, salsa, winter guard, and winter percussion.